inariksit/NLP_course/2017/Tutorial4/README.md

 > “Come to the nerd side, we have pi”

+> “Why was a linguist banned from a linguistics conference?”
+“They failed the [wug test](https://en.wikipedia.org/wiki/Jean_Berko_Gleason#Children.27s_learning_of_English_morphology.E2.80.8D.E2.80.94.E2.80.8Cthe_Wug_Test)”

 ## Q2: NLTK document classifier

 See comments from last year: https://github.com/inariksit/NLP_course/tree/master/2016/Tutorial4#q1-lessons-on-statistical-relevance

 ## Q3: Everything explained

-Language identification: https://translate.google.com/ Type short combinations of letters into Google Translate and ask it to identify the language ^_^
+Related to language identification, here's an exercise in reverse engineering: type short combinations of letters into [Google Translate](https://translate.google.com/) and ask it to identify the language ^_^

+## Q4: Entropy

+Comments from last year: https://github.com/inariksit/NLP_course/tree/master/2016/Tutorial4#q3-entropy-and-classeslabelscategories